HOW LONG SHOULD I EXPECT TO SPEND AT MOPOP AND HOW LONG CAN I STAY AT THE MUSEUM?

 • Increased housekeeping services across the museum, with a focus on high-touch areas like bathrooms and elevators.

-• Use of electrostatic sprayers at a minimum of every 30 minutes in galleries and high-touch areas.
+• Use of electrostatic sprayers in galleries and high-traffic areas.

-• Installing touchless hand sanitizer dispensers at all museum and exhibition entrances and high-traffic areas.
+• Touchless hand sanitizer dispensers at all museum and exhibition entrances and in high-traffic areas.

 • Touchless soap dispensers in all bathrooms.

 • We are running 100% fresh air through the museum!
 Our air intake is 80ft above sidewalk/street level.
 The air is filtered several times by MERV 13 and 16 filters, and we've increased the capacity of our exhaust fans to keep things fresh.

 • Required training on COVID-19 and ways to protect themselves and others.

 • Temperature checks and a health questionnaire for all employees at the beginning of every shift.